arcaptcha-internship-2024/Amir-arcaptcha-intership-2024/lessons/Docker/README.md

 | Compability | Docker doesn't run in every OS | Not depend on OS |

 Docker cannot use *Windows* kernel to run linux based images, in order it will use a hypervisor layer with a light weight linux distro.

+#### What is Docker Image?

+It is a file that comprised of multiple layers, used to execute code in Docker container.
+Docker image is an executable package of software that includes everything needed to run an application.
+This image informs how a container should instantiate, determine which software component will run and how container should act.

+#### What is Docker Container?

+Docker container is a runtime instance of a Docker image.
+Docker containers allows developers to package all dependencies with application for easy to setup in everywhere.

 #### Docker Images VS Docker Containers